 Discworld has a Red Sonja Expy, who had the standard oath regarding laying with a man who could defeat her.
 Later on in the game, she notes that she was finally defeated by a man who challenged her to a game of tiddlywinks.
 It seems her goddess didn't stipulate that she had to be defeated in armed combat.
 Rincewind learns of this, much to his regret, as he is really good at tiddlywinks.

-Curiously, completing the Handmaiden's romance sidequest in Knights of the Old Republic 2 requires defeating her in three unarmed duels.
+Knights of the Old Republic 2: Curiously, completing the Handmaiden's romance sidequest requires defeating her in three unarmed duels.
 Where both participants are wearing underwear (the player's covers more than the Handmaiden's does, though).

 Ditto for the sidequest with Visas, though hers is more of a Defeat Means Friendship blossoming into something more.